 - Under “Intended Start Date” please select the semester during which you intend to begin coursework.
 Please remember that the MIC program requires students to complete 9 hours of elective credits.
 In order to complete these in time for a May graduation date, program chairs highly recommend that you begin coursework during the summer, which allows you to complete the majority, if not all, of your elective coursework before required coursework begins in the fall.
 Think carefully before selecting.
 If you do not take courses during the semester for which you have applied, or if you do not qualify for admission to the semester for which you have applied, you are responsible for updating your Graduate School admission status to the semester in which you begin classes.
 The Graduate School may assess a fee each time you request an application update.

-- Finally, please select your discipline — English, math, science, or social studies
+- Finally, please select your discipline — English or Social Studies

 3. College Information